Matrix Completion via Max-Norm Constrained Optimization: Computational Algorithms

-\lbl{implementation.sec} Although Theorem \ref{thm1-mc} presents theoretical guarantees that hold uniformly for any global minimizer, it does not provide guidance on how to approximate such a global minimizer using a polynomial-time algorithm.
+Although Theorem \ref{Thm3.1} presents theoretical guarantees that hold uniformly for any global minimizer, it does not provide guidance on how to approximate such a global minimizer using a polynomial-time algorithm.
 A parallel line of work has studied computationally efficient algorithms for solving problems with the trace-norm constraint or penalization.
-See, for instance, Mazumber, \textit{et al.} \cite{Maz10}, Nesterov \cite{Nes07} and Lin, \textit{et al.} \cite{Lin09} among others.
-Here we restrict our attention to the less-studied max-norm based approach.
-We recommend using the fast first-order algorithms developed in Lee, \textit{et al.} \cite{Lee2010}, which is particularly tailored for large scale optimization problems that incorporate the max-norm.
-The problem of interest to us is the optimization program \eq{max-est} with both the max-norm and the element-wise $\ell_{\infty}$-norm constraints, in which case the algorithm introduced in \cite{Lee2010} can be applied only after some slight modifications as described below.
+See \cite{Lin09}, \cite{Maz10} and \cite{Nes07}, among others.
+Here we restrict our attention to the less-studied max-norm oriented approach.
+We discuss two different types of algorithms which are particularly designed to solve large scale optimization problems that incorporate the max-norm as a semidefinite relaxation of the rank.
+The first one is a fast first-order algorithm developed in \cite{Lee2010} based on nonconvex relaxation.
+The problem of interest to us is the optimization program \eq{max-est} with both the max-norm and the element-wise $\ell_{\infty}$-norm constraints, in which case the algorithm introduced in \cite{Lee2010} can be applied after suitable modifications as described in Section~\ref{alg1}.
+The second one, on the other hand, is a convex approach proposed by \cite{F2015b} using the alternating direction of multipliers method with guaranteed convergence to the global optimum since it deals with the convex problem \eqref{est2'} directly.